ynusinovich/machine-learning-zoomcamp-dtc-2/README.md

 2. docker tag mask:latest 614132154255.dkr.ecr.us-east-1.amazonaws.com/mask:latest
 3. aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin 614132154255.dkr.ecr.us-east-1.amazonaws.com
 4. docker push 614132154255.dkr.ecr.us-east-1.amazonaws.com/mask:latest
-- Follow steps 4-6 here to create and Amazon ECS cluster, define a task definition, and create an ECS service to deploy the Docker container: https://aws.plainenglish.io/deploying-a-docker-container-in-aws-using-fargate-5a19a140b018.
+- Create an Amazon ECS cluster, define a task definition, and create an ECS service to deploy the Docker container.
+If you need help with this, follow steps 4-6 from the last link in the "Credit and References" section above.
 - Don't forget to create an inbound rule for your security group that allows all traffic on port 9696.
 - If you want to try my API on ECS Fargate, you can run inference_app_test_aws_eb.py.
 - You can modify the input image URL in inference_app_test_aws_eb.py.